RiccardoBiondi/segmentation/docs/source/installation.rst

   cd segmentation

 The installation is managed by setup.py, which will install also the full dependency.
-So, from segmentation folder simply run
+So, from the segmentation folder simply run

 .. code-block:: bash